wlonk/arcadia/appendix/spells.rst

 Consequences include:

 -  Someone near the vision feels watched.
 -  The vision is misleading in some particular.
-The GM will tell you what.
+The Host will tell you what.
 -  You have trouble bringing your senses back into this world.

-.. _spell--weather-control:

 A spell to control the weather
 ------------------------------